gabeangeliniknoll/gabeangeliniknoll.github.io/docs/index.md

 /// html | div[style='float: left; width: 60%;']

-Test.
 I am a postdoctoral researcher at [Université Paris 13](https://www.math.univ-paris13.fr/) and I am currently on a research visit at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de/) in Bonn.
 Previously, I was a postdoctoral researcher at the Freie Universität Berlin and Michigan State University.
 I earned my PhD at Wayne State University under the direction of Andrew Salch.

 I research interactions between algebraic topology, arithmetic, and geometry.
 Specifically, I am interested invariants of ring spectra, such as algebraic K-theory and Hochschild homology, as well as chromatic, equivariant, and motivic homotopy theory.